Thomas-Mildner/KP-DataBinding/slides/PITCHME.md

 &rarr; compiles to plain JavaScript

-&rarr; popular JS framework **Angular 2.0**
+&rarr; popular JS framework **Angular 2.0/IO** (not just compatible through typings but completely written in TypeScript)

 +++

 ## Problems of JavaScript

-&rarr; JS first developed as a language for client-side
+&rarr; JS was first developed as a language for client-side

 &rarr; Node.js marked JS as an emerging server-side technology

-&rarr; JS difficult to maintain and not reusable
+&rarr; JS is difficult to maintain and hardly reusable

-&rarr; no Object Orientation, no strong type checks, no compiling checks
+&rarr; no object orientation, no strong type checks, no compiling checks

 +++